piraced/IoT-academy-Test-Automation-task-2/README.md

 * **-mv / --MessageWait** - time in seconds (between 3 and 300, default - 30) the program will wait for the response SMS to arrive
 * **-cmv / --CorrectMessageWait** - if this flag is used, the program will wait for the MessageWait period to recieve the expected SMS, otherwise - first SMS recieved after sending the requests to trigger the event report is assumed to be the response SMS
 * **-et / --EventTypes** - A list of event types (sperated by spaces) that will be tested.
 If this flag is not used, then all the tests in the configuration file will be run.
+* **-c / --Configuration** - The file name of the configuration file.
+Default: "config.json"

 ## Configuration file